photo by Marci Lambert

 If you’re a regular reader of Memphis Parent magazine, chances are good you’ve seen Stephanie Painter’s byline.
 She has been a long-time contributor here, frequently writing interesting features as well as our popular Can-do Kid profiles.

 But Painter’s real dream has been to become a children’s book author.
 With several attempts under her belt, this summer brought rejoicing as Stephanie finally realized her dream.
-Her first book, Liz Tames a Dragon (and her anger), was published in August, and is now available at The Booksellers at Laurelwood (also online at Amazon.com & brightkidbooks.com).
+Her first book, Liz Tames a Dragon (And Her Anger), was published in August, and is now available at The Booksellers at Laurelwood (also online at Amazon.com & brightkidbooks.com).
 It shares a shelf with those tales that inspired Painter’s journey as a writer, including her childhood favorite, C. S. Lewis’ The Lion, The Witch, and The Wardrobe.

 Painter says she fell in love with picture books when her two girls were little.
 She strove to create something meaningful, tales that would touch the hearts of children.

 Her story ideas draw from daily life.
 In Liz Tames a Dragon, her main character, Liz, is a little girl who relishes having Saturdays all to herself with her mother, until her younger sister, Meg, begins having ideas of her own.
 Sharing life with a sister isn’t always easy, and Liz soon becomes so mad that her anger morphs her into a fire-breathing dragon.
-She’s certain Meg has cast a magic spell until she realizes only she has the power to tame this dragon.
+She is certain Meg has cast a magic spell until she realizes only she has the power to tame this dragon.